 In order to test the learning system save a raw spam message into a file named spam.txt and run

 sa-learn in this way (supposing that email@example.com is the email recipient)

 The bayesian classifier can only score new messages if it already has 200 known spams and 200 known hams.
 So it is the time to train our learning system.
 Prepare a folder where you have a lot of messages that you are sure are only spam (at least 200 spam messages) and another with only ham.

 sa-learn --showdots --spam spam-directory/*

 For a mailbox with ham:

 It is important to do both.

 The awl table is going to grow day after day depending on the traffic on your mail server.
 Most of the records are single spam event that will rarely produce another hit so that you can decide to clean out them to optimize the volume of data stored in that table and speed up the mysql query consequently.

 Thus, let's create a file which stores the MySQL query.
 Modify this example entering the MySQL executable and the spamassassin MySQL account:

-So "spamassassin" is the myql user and "[password]" is the password (this account must have the priviledges for the "spamassassin" DB both from the mail server's IP, from the apache's IP (userprefs via Roundcube) and now from the mysql host (localhost).
-Don't add spaces after -u and -p.
+So "spamassassin" is the myql user and "sa_pwd" is the password (this account must have the priviledges for the "spamassassin" DB both from the mail server's IP, from the apache's IP (userprefs via Roundcube) and now from the mysql host (localhost).
+Don't add spaces after -p.